NnekaE/Consumer_Behaviour_Predictor/README.md

 **Classification Balance**: The model correctly identified 100% of the "Owners" in the validation set, though it had a slight tendency to misclassify one "Nonowner" as an "Owner".

+## Business Impact

+The model's ability to achieve 100% recall for the "Owner" class carries significant practical value for targeted marketing strategies:

+**Zero Missed Opportunities**: By correctly identifying every actual owner in the validation set, the business ensures that no potential high-value customers are overlooked during a campaign.

+**Optimized Marketing Spend**: While the model has a slight tendency to misclassify one "Nonowner" as an "Owner" (a False Positive), this is a low-risk error.
+It is generally more cost-effective to send an extra marketing communication than to miss a guaranteed conversion.

+**Actionable Customer Profiling**: Identifying Income (with a $59,700 threshold) and Education as the primary drivers allows management to refine their customer personas and focus resources on the most profitable segments.

 ## Technologies Used

 **Programming**: Python